deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

     cron) and executed by `ExportCommitLogDiffAction`.
 *   `export-snapshot` -- Cron and push queue for tasks to load a Datastore snapshot that was stored in Google Cloud Storage and export it to BigQuery.
-    Tasks are enqueued by both cron and `CheckSnapshotServlet` and are executed by both `ExportSnapshotServlet` and `LoadSnapshotAction`.
+    Tasks are enqueued by both cron and `CheckSnapshotAction` and are executed by both `ExportSnapshotAction` and `LoadSnapshotAction`.
 *   `export-snapshot-poll` -- Queue for tasks to check that a Datastore snapshot has been successfully uploaded to Google Cloud Storage (this is an asynchronous background operation that can take an indeterminate amount of time).
 Once the snapshot is successfully uploaded, it is imported into BigQuery.
-Tasks are enqueued by `ExportSnapshotServlet` and executed by `CheckSnapshotServlet`.
+Tasks are enqueued by `ExportSnapshotAction` and executed by `CheckSnapshotAction`.
 *   `export-snapshot-update-view` -- Queue for tasks to update the BigQuery views to point to the most recently uploaded snapshot.
 Tasks are enqueued by `LoadSnapshotAction` and executed by `UpdateSnapshotViewAction`.